jbms/sphinx-immaterial/docs/admonitions.rst

       .. rst-example::

-         .. quote:: Referencing an Admonition
+         .. si-quote:: Referencing an Admonition
             :name: my-admonition

             A reference to :ref:`this admonition <my-admonition>`